merchise/xotl.ql/docs/source/overview.rst

   >>> parents = (parent
   ...            for parent in this
+  ...            if parent.children
-  ...            if parent.children and all(child.age > 10 for child in parent.children))
+  ...            if all(child.age > 10 for child in parent.children))

 This would retrieve every "parent" whose children are all more than 10 years old (assuming `age` is measured in years).